 All companies within the Group have a clear and simple complaints policy.
 The Group has robust procedures to ensure that unresolved complaints are actively monitored and appropriate action taken to address the relevant issues.
-During the year, additional investment into the complaints team was made, in response to there being less restrictions for customers to complain to landlords and to ensure learnings from these complaints can be made by the Group.

-Statement of compliance
+Statement of Compliance

-In preparing this strategic report, the Board has followed the principles set out in the Housing SORP 2018 (Statement of Recommended Practice for Social Housing Providers).
+In preparing this Strategic Report, the Board has followed the principles set out in the Housing SORP 2018 (Statement of Recommended Practice for Social Housing Providers).

-FHW is required to comply with the Regulatory Standards included in the Regulatory Framework and to certify compliance annually with the Governance and Financial Viability Standard.
+FHL is required to comply with the Regulatory Standards included in the Regulatory Framework and to certify compliance annually with the Governance and Financial Viability Standard.

-During the year, the Board has overseen an assessment of compliance with each of the Regulatory Standards.
-The outcome of the annual assessment was reported through an annual statement of internal control which the Board approved.
-As a consequence the Board can certify that the Group was in full compliance with the Governance and Financial Viability Standard for 2022-23.
+During the year the Board has overseen an assessment of compliance with each of the Regulatory Standards.
+The outcome of the annual assessment was reported through an Annual Statement of Internal Control which was approved by the Board.
+As a consequence, the Board can certify that the Group was in full compliance with the Governance and Financial Viability Standard for 2022-23.

-In approving the strategic report, the Board is also approving the strategic report in its capacity as the Board of the association.
+In approving the Strategic Report of the Board is also approving the Strategic Report in its capacity as the Board of the association.

-The strategic report was approved by the Board on 24 July 2023 and signed on its behalf by:
+The Strategic Report was approved by the Board on 24 July 2023 and signed on its behalf by: